devfrankkim/JohnsHopkinsU-course/README.md

 - Floats are taken out of normal document flow
 - Floats don't have vertical margin collapse
 - To use normal document flow, use the "clear" property(right, left, both)

+## Positioning

+- "From" top, right, bottom, left
+- Has negative values
+- positons always look for ancestors

+### Static Positioning

+- normal document flow.
+- Default for all elements, except HTML(relative)

+### Relative Positioning

+- Element is positioned relative to its position in normal document flow
+- HTML(by default)
+- The children will move together with the parent(relative)

+### Absolute Positioning

+- All offesets(t,r,b,l) are relative to the position of the nearest ancestor which has positioning set on it, other than static

+- By default, html is the only element that has non-static positioning set on it(relative)

+- Needs a relative OR absoulte parent or ancestor (check the parent's position first)

+- It bubbles up to HTML(relative by default) and check the positioning